AnmolDhall/DeployWebApp-AWS-ElasticBeanstalk/README.md

 Login to AWS account.

-Navigate to AWS Elastic beanstalk service console page.
+Navigate to AWS Elastic Beanstalk service console page.

 Click "create application" and enter the name of your application and click create again.